• Skip to primary navigation

 Traeger Steak Kabobs on a smoker

-What Kind of Wood Chips are Best for Steak Kabobs?
+What Kind of Wood Chips Are Best For Steak Kabobs?

 The best wood chips to use for steak are hickory, maple, pecan and oak.
 Each variety will lend its own unique flavor.